bryceshen1/Customizing-and-managing-Issues/.github/steps/2-assign-yourself.md

-## Step 2: Create Custom Filters and Views
+## Step 2: Use Dynamic Filters to Navigate Issues Efficiently

-Custom filters allow you to save frequent searches for easy access later.
-Let's create a set of useful filters.
+Instead of relying on saved searches, GitHub offers powerful search capabilities directly in the Issues interface.
+You can use dynamic filters to quickly find and manage what matters most.

-### 🔍 Creating Saved Searches
+### 🔍 Filtering Issues with Search Queries

-Saved searches appear in your issues sidebar for quick access:

-1. After performing a search, look for the "Save search" option
-2. Name your search something descriptive
-3. Access saved searches from the sidebar on the Issues page

-### :keyboard: Task: Create Multiple Custom Filters

-Create the following saved searches:
+You can filter issues using GitHub’s advanced search syntax.
+Simply click into the search bar on the Issues page and type your query.
+Here are some practical examples:

+- **Recently updated issues**
-1. `is:open is:issue sort:updated-desc` - Recently updated issues
+  `is:open is:issue sort:updated-desc`

+- **Your assigned tasks in the current milestone**
-2. `is:open is:issue assignee:@me milestone:current` - Your tasks for the current milestone
+  `is:open is:issue assignee:@me milestone:current`

+- **Open issues looking for contributors**
-3. `is:open is:issue label:help-wanted` - Open issues seeking help
+  `is:open is:issue label:help-wanted`

+### 🧭 Navigating Filters

+- Use dropdowns at the top of the Issues page (Labels, Milestones, Assignees, etc.) to build queries visually.
+- Use keyboard shortcuts:
+  Press `/` on the Issues page to jump to the filter bar instantly.

+### 📁 Optional: Organize Work with GitHub Projects

+For a more visual and persistent workflow, consider setting up **GitHub Projects**:

+- Create views like _"My Tasks"_, _"Recently Updated"_, or _"Needs Help"_
+- Use built-in filters and grouping options
+- Easily manage issues across multiple repositories

-4. Comment "filters-created" when you've created all three saved searches
+Comment "filters-created" when you've finished the tasks to move onto the next step!

 ---